Restaurant Style Caesar Salad

 Ingredients:

-1 Large Garlic Clove, or two small cloves (de-germed)
+1 large garlic clove, or two small cloves (de-germed)

-1 TBS Dijon Mustard
+1 Tbsp Dijon mustard

 One large bowl and a large whisk.